 Major new public art in the Twin Cities

-Pugh has won international acclaim for his work in trompe-l’oeil, a style which uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
+As part of its renovation, the theatre commissioned artist John Pugh, who has won international acclaim for his work in trompe l’oeil, a style which uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
 He has created more than 250 murals throughout the world; this marks his first work in Minnesota.

-After touring the theatre, he developed concepts for the building’s three public-facing walls.
+After touring TRP, he developed concepts for the building’s three public-facing walls.
 The Board of Directors approved his designs and, in January, 2017, he began work on it in his California studio.
-By July, he and his assistants were onsite, gradually transforming the theatre’s south wall with the first — and main — mural.
-The massive (65’ x 37’) painting was completed in October, 2017.
+By July, he and his assistants were onsite, gradually transforming the theatre’s south wall with the image of a glass globe.
+This first — and main — mural is a massive (65’ x 37’) painting, completed in October, 2017.

-THE GLOBE MURAL (To see close-ups of the globe, CLICK HERE.)
+THE GLOBE MURAL (To see the globe close-up, CLICK HERE.)

 In seeking a simple and iconic image to depict Theatre in the Round Players and its unique arena stage, Pugh imagined a show literally in-the-round — inside a globe.